 Considered one of best courses designed by Dick Wilson, Bay Hill Club and Lodge is ideally located in southwest Orlando.
 There are two courses to choose from—the Champion and the Charger.
 The Champion, featuring 18 holes, is the main course that has been hosting the Arnold Palmer Invitational for over three decades.
 The Charger is a 9-hole course and is ideal for a quick few hours of golf in a group or solo.
 Its location in Orlando places it near many world-class resorts, theme parks, and entertainment.

 Bay Hill is also near several active adult communities, including:

-Tiburón Golf Club – Naples
+Tiburón Golf Club – Naples, FL

 Tiburón Golf Club features two courses that were both designed by legendary architect Greg Norman.
 Both the Gold and the Black courses include championship tees, although only the Gold course has hosted LPGA events.
 Golfers of any handicap will enjoy both courses due to their variety and lush landscaping.